Augustus95/Mano-Textures/README.md

 **Neural hand app generation**

-This work is the inverse version of **Appearance decoder**， which generates stylized hands with arbitrary image input and can be used in many VR/AR applications.
+This work is the inverse version of Appearance decoder，which generates stylized hands with arbitrary image input and can be used in many VR/AR applications.

 Results
 =========================